tonyhffong/TermWin.jl/README.md

 ## Other usage tips

-`tshow` accepts at the minimum the following keyword arguments:
+`tshow` for most types accepts at a minimum the following keyword arguments:
 * title
 * height.
 When floating point, it must be within [0.0, 1.0] i.e. relative screen size.
 When integer, they mean character height.
 * width. ditto